Updated: 12/03/19 | December 3rd, 2019

-One things we haven’t focused on this site is LGBT travel and, as we bring in a wider range of reader interviews, I wanted to highlight LGBT readers as I’m curious learn about their experiences traveling around the world, as many countries have strict anti-gay laws.
+One thing we haven’t focused on this site is LGBT travel and, as we bring in a wider range of reader interviews, I wanted to highlight LGBT readers as I’m curious to learn about their experiences traveling around the world, as many countries have strict anti-gay laws.
 So when Auston emailed me about being the next reader profile, I jumped at the opportunity.
 I wanted to know how he and his husband face or have dealt with any discrimination and his advice for others.
 He sat down with me virtually over email to talk.

 Nomadic Matt: Hi, Auston!
 Tell everyone about yourself.